 - 8 Select the virtual disk parameters and click Next. - The Summary page is displayed. - 9 To apply the RAID configuration, click Finish.

 Creating a secure virtual disk on a RAID controller

-Make sure that the controller is encrypted with a local key.
-For more information on encrypting with a local key, see Key Encryption.
+Make sure that the controller is set to use either Local Key Management (LKM) or Secure Enterprise Key Manager (SEKM).
 To create a secure virtual disk on a RAID controller: